$1.9M

 Your land should meet basic minimum requirements to be eligible for subdivision.
 This means the land is appropriately zoned (or can be rezoned with a high probability of success) and physically suitable for development.

-Subdivisions Costs
+Subdivision Costs

 Subdivision costs vary depending on zoning and regulatory requirements.
 In the above case study, the county required a hydrogeological study and six test wells prior to approving the preliminary plan.
 This added roughly $100,000 to the cost of obtaining preliminary approval.